uccser/cs-field-guide/text/en/chapters/coding-compression.md

 the start is called the "root" since it's the base of the tree, each split is called a "branch", and when you get to the end of the tree you reach a "leaf".
-We've drawn the tree sideways on here; sometimes they are drawn with the root at the bottom, but most often the root is drawn at the top.

 To write a computer program that stores a Huffman tree, you could either use a technique called pointers to represent the branches, or (in most fast implementations) a special format called a "Canonical Huffman Tree" is used, but you don't need to worry about that implementation detail to understand the principle that they use to compress data.
 {panel end}